NotTacoz/jacaranda/content/notes/CAP5.md

 			- so this means 1. there is a higher rate of reaction or 2. there is a lower temperature (avg kinetic energy of particles in solution)
 			- temperature requires energy, so 2. would reduce the cost of energy.
 - 200.  _Describe how catalysts can be used to reduce negative impact on the environment, for example in catalytic converters.
 (SHE)_
-	- new cards sold in australia have a catalyst fitted between engine and exhaust pipe
+	- new cars sold in australia have a catalyst fitted between engine and exhaust pipe.
 	- catalysts in cars convert carbon monoxide and nitrogen oxide, formed in the engine, to non-toxic gases carbon dioxide and nitrogen.
 		- $2NO(g)\to N_{2}(g)+O_{2}(g)$
 		- $2CO(g)+O_{2}(g)\to 2CO_{2}(g)$